AIResearchLab/JetsonNano-ROS2/README.md

 - GUI column represents whether a GUI is available or not.
 No GUI was achieved by removing all the GUI related components.
 Please refer relevant tutorials for the steps.

 - Idle RAM has been measured as it determines the Neural Netork model sizes that can be loaded into the device.

+- In the combinations that has Docker, the Idle RAM has been measured while the Base ROS Docker image is running.

 - Only the provided overclocking settings was used, but further customization can be done according to [here](https://qengineering.eu/overclocking-the-jetson-nano.html)